ibm-cloud-docs/log-analysis/work_iam.md

 Therefore, you need the following policies:

 * An IAM policy for the {{site.data.keyword.la_full_notm}} service with the platform role **Viewer**.
-This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.cloud_notm}} dashboard.
+This policy grants permissions to view the service instance details through the command line and in the {{site.data.keyword.cloud_notm}} dashboard.
 * An IAM policy for the {{site.data.keyword.la_full_notm}} service with the service role **Reader**.
-This policy allows you to view, filter and search logs through the LogDNA web UI.
+This policy grants permissions to view, filter and search logs through the LogDNA web UI.

 **Note:** As an administrator of the service, when you grant a user these policies, consider doing it within the context of a resource group.
 An {{site.data.keyword.la_full_notm}} instance is provisioned within the context of a resource group.
-Therefore, you should grant access permissions within the context of the resource group.
+Therefore, grant access permissions to users within the context of the resource group.

 Complete the following steps to assign a user both policies for the {{site.data.keyword.la_full_notm}} service within the context of a resource group: